Intuition is when we know something without knowing exactly why we know it.

 Our mind isn’t just limited to the workings of our brain, but our nervous system as a whole.
 This is why so many emotions and feelings have a body component to them.

 Therefore, to understand your internal processes, it’s important to watch your body and be alert when it’s telling you something.
+For more, check out the wisdom of body awareness.

 Practice in small and harmless ways